Rishav124-hub/ReactPractice/README.md

   4. Provide Lifecycle hooks
   5. Stateful/Smart/Container

-# By using JSX we can make code easy with respect to without using the JSX
+* By using JSX we can make code easy with respect to without using the JSX

+* Today I Learn About:
+  1. SetState-(Counter.js)
+  2. State- (Message.js)
+  3. Props- (Greet.js,Welcome.js)
+  * I learn many thing like creating Function Classes etc